sav-che/TL-2/Authors/Clarke, Charles Baron {std. C.B. Clarke} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 183](https://www.biodiversitylibrary.org/item/103860#page/193/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 183](https://www.biodiversitylibrary.org/page/33265860) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Clarke, Charles Baron {std.
 C.B.
 Clarke}|first entry]] for this author

 ### Author

 \* Clarke, Charles Baron (1832-1906), British botanist, born 17 Jun 1832 at Andover, Hampshire, educated at King's College School, London, studied at the University of Cambridge (Trinity), B.A.
 Cantab.
 1856, M.A. id.
-1859, lecturer in mathematics 1857-1865, at the Presidency College, Calcutta, 1865, superintendent Calcutta Botanical Gardens 1869-1871, inspector of schools at Calcutta, at the Northern Division of Bengal 1875, retired from service of the Government of India 1887, working at Kew until 1906, died 25 Aug 1906. (*C.B.
-Clarke*).
+1859, lecturer in mathematics 1857-1865, at the Presidency College, Calcutta, 1865, superintendent Calcutta Botanical Gardens 1869-1871, inspector of schools at Calcutta, at the Northern Division of Bengal 1875, retired from service of the Government of India 1887, working at Kew until 1906, died 25 Aug 1906.
+**Abbreviated name**: *C.B.
+Clarke*

 #### Herbarium and types